zahur76/dj-rest_auth/README.md

     ]
     ```

-At this stage with have created the login token endpoints which will return token, and refresh token when postin to this endpoint.
+At this stage with have created the login token endpoints which will return token, and refresh token when using this endpoint.

 4. Customise cookie headers as follows: